 Penny Mac Hydrangea Pruning

 This deciduous shrub generally does not need much pruning.
 Hydrangea blooms on new wood so pruning dead wood from the previous year is okay.
+You can also prune crossed branches or to maintain desired size and shape.

 It will stay small and compact if planted in a small space.
 It can grow up to 4-6 feet tall and wide with ample room to establish its root system.
+Water thoroughly the first year of planting to establish before winter.

 Grow across the United States in USDA growing zones 4-9.
 The mophead hydrangea plant is extremely cold hardy and is pest and disease resistant.